 Native Americans Of The Eastern Ohio Country

-When the Europeans arrived in North America, they encountered the Indians, who were the native inhabitants of the country.
+When the Europeans arrived in North America, they encountered the various Indian tribes, who were the native inhabitants of the country.
 There were many Indian nations scattered across the continent, with histories that dated back over a thousand years.

 In the Ohio Country, as the Europeans referred to the northern territories west of the Allegheny Mountains, organized Native American settlements began about 1000 BC.
 The tribes that occupied this part of the continent were centered near the Scioto and Ohio rivers, and their influence reached into present-day Indiana, West Virginia, Kentucky, Pennsylvania and New York.